 Databases overview

 Our database connectors are built with correctness, safety, and security.
-Your destination is always be an exact copy of your database source.
+Your destination is always an exact copy of your database source.
 Data Integration never causes difficulties in your source database, and clients can use a custom file zone to ensure that data does not leave their environment during transit.

 Compatible configurations

-The database services listed below are fully compatible with cloud platforms, including Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure.
+The database services listed are fully compatible with cloud platforms, including Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure.
 These services can seamlessly integrate into cloud environments to support diverse data workflows and enterprise use cases.

 Supported database services: